 All of these trips are best bookended with a few brilliant days in Seattle, the Emerald City, which Cruise Critic named as Best Homeport in North America 2016.

 With non-stop daily flights from London on British Airways and Virgin Atlantic, Seattle is Britain’s most direct gateway to the Pacific Northwest.
-Norwegian will offer four direct, non stop flights a week from September 2017 and Icelandair and other airlines offer one-stop flights from airports around the UK and Ireland.
+Norwegian offers four direct, non stop flights a week from Gatwick and from May 2018, Thomas Cook Airlines will launch direct flights from Manchester to Seattle and Aer Lingus will launch direct flights from Dublin to Seattle. and Icelandair and other airlines offer one-stop flights from airports around the UK and Ireland.